An unbiased approach to compressed sensing: Known model order; the -sparsity problem

-\subsection{Conditions on global minimality.}
+\subsection{Conditions on global minimality}

-The statements in this section are actually a bit stronger than the corresponding ones in Section \ref{erai1}.
+The statements in this section are actually quite a bit stronger than the corresponding ones in Section \ref{erai1}.
+On the other hand, the condition \eqref{e4fix} entails that we must have $\delta_{2k}^-<1/2$, which limits the applicability.

-\begin{theorem} Let $A$ be $K$-feasible and let $x'\in P_K$ be a stationary point of $\ksir$.
+\begin{theorem} Let $A$ satisfy (A1-A2) and let $x'\in P_k$ be a stationary point of $\ksir$.
 Let $z'$ be given by \eqref{y} and assume that \eqref{e4fix} applies.
-Then $x'$ is a unique global minimizer of $\ksi$ and $\ksir$.
-If $A$ is strictly $K$-feasible, then there are no other local minimizers either. \end{theorem} \begin{proof} By Theorem \ref{celok6} there exists $x''\in P_K$ which is a global minimizer for both $\ksi$ and $\ksir$.
-If $x'\neq x''$ this would contradict Theorem \ref{thm:statpoint:vecfix}.
-If in addition $A$ is strictly $K$-feasible, then Theorem \ref{celok6} says that any local minimizer is a stationary point in $P_K$, which is impossible by Theorem \ref{thm:statpoint:vecfix}. \end{proof}
+Then $x'$ is a unique global minimizer of $\ksi$ and $\ksir$, and $\ksir$ has no other local minimizers either. \end{theorem} \begin{proof} By Theorem \ref{celok6} there exists $x''\in P_k$ which is a global minimizer for both $\ksi$ and $\ksir$.
+Clearly $x''$ is then a stationary point, so if $x'\neq x''$ this would contradict Theorem \ref{thm:statpoint:vecfix}, so we must have $x'=x''$.
+The same argument works for the local minimizers. \end{proof}